SvenGroot/Ookii.CommandLine.Cpp/README.md

 If everything passes, your environment is supported.
 If you want to see more detailed output, you can run the unittests binary directly.

-You can also use `scripts/build.sh test` and `scripts/build_clang.sh test` to build and run the tests.
+You can also use `scripts/build.sh --test` to build and run the tests.

 ### Running samples

 After building, you will find several samples in the output.
-There are essentially two samples: one for regular command line parsing, and one to demonstrate [shell commands](docs/ShellCommands.md).
-Each sample comes in two variants, with identical functionality: one that manually builds the arguments, and one that uses the [code-generation scripts](docs/Scripts.md).

-Invoke each sample from the command line, and see their output.
-The parser sample doesn't do anything other than echo the arguments you provide back, and the shell command sample provides simple functionality for reading and writing a file.
-All will only print usage help (generated by this library) when invoked without arguments.
+These samples are described in detail, with samples of their usage help output, in the [samples documentation](samples).

 ## CMake usage

-To use Ookii.CommandLine in your own project, the easiest option is to include it using CMake.

 Ookii.CommandLine provides a Config file for CMake.
 After installing the library, you can use: